 Q: What about warranty and backup service?

-A: The system has a minimum of 12 months warranty as described in the owners manual.
+A: The system has a minimum of 12 months warranty with a five year warranty on the BE90 compressor as described in the owners manual.

-We supply a 24 page manual but more importantly we provide access to a qualified refrigeration technician seven days a week.
+We supply a 24 page install / owners manual but more importantly we provide access to a qualified refrigeration technician via phone, email and now Zoom!

-We hold massive volumes of all spare parts and can Express AusPost daily, (Except Sunday) with instructions where needed.
+We hold massive volumes of all spare parts and can Express Aus-Post daily, (Monday to Friday) with fitting instructions where needed.

 *Important note: Some countries including Australia, require that R134a gas is only handled by licensed trades-persons.